• Michel Bellavance

 BRISBANE

-Dr Karen Anne Lonsdale is a multi-instrumentalist, singer, music educator, and researcher.
-She has adjudicated music competitions in Australia, Malaysia, and Singapore, most recently for the 9th Singapore Raffles International Music Festival’s Virtual Music Competition.
+Dr Karen Anne Lonsdale is a a performer, music educator, and researcher.
+She was a Senior Lecturer at Sultan Idris Education University in Malaysia, and is currently an instrumental Music Teacher with Education Queensland.
 She is also an examiner for the Australian Music Examinations Board.
+In 2025, she introduced her new business, Golden Penda Publishing.

 MELBOURNE

 Andrew Macleod joined the Melbourne Symphony Orchestra as Principal Piccolo in 2003.
-In June 2013, he gave the world premiere of Paul Stanhope’s Piccolo Concerto with the Melbourne Symphony Orchestra.
-Andrew teaches at The University of Melbourne and ANAM.
-Along with James Kortum, Andrew is the Co-Director of The Complete Flute.
+He has performed with various international and Australian orchestras and premiered Paul Stanhope’s Piccolo Concerto, nominated for an ARIA.
+Andrew teaches at The University of Melbourne and ANAM, is Co-Director of The Complete Flute, and a Yamaha Artist.
 Andrew is a Yamaha Artist and plays a Yamaha YFL- 877 Custom Handmade Flute.

 SYDNEY